Serhiy Kyrychenko: Education

-Assignments
+Career

 Serhiy Kyrychenko started his military career in Kyiv Military District as commander of armour platoon.
 During 1975–1992, he occupied positions of armour company commander, chief of staff of armour battalion, chief of staff of armour regiment, commander of armour regiment and deputy division commander.

 In 1992, after the fall of the Soviet Union, he joined the newly established Armed Forces of Ukraine.
 Until 2002, he served as commander of 128th mechanized division, chief of staff of the Army Corps and commander of the 13th Army Corps.

 April 2002 Serhiy Kyrychenko was assigned on position of Deputy of the Chief of Staff of the Armed Forces of Ukraine.
 He was promoted to position of the Chief of the General Staff – the first Deputy of the Commander-in-Chief of the Army of the Armed Forces of Ukraine in January 2003 and remained in that position until July 2004.

 On June 6, 2005, by Decree # 961/2005 of the President of Ukraine Viktor Yushchenko, he was assigned to be the Chief of the General Staff – Commander-in-Chief of the Armed Forces of Ukraine.

+From November 2009 to March 2010 — Adviser to the President of Ukraine.

+From May 2010 to September 2019 — Adviser to the Minister of Defence of Ukraine.

+From September 2019 to April 2020 — Adviser to the Chief of the General Staff — Commander-in-Chief of the Armed Forces of Ukraine.

+From April 2020 — Adviser to the Commander-in-Chief of the Armed Forces of Ukraine.